Biomedical Engineering

 Accelerated Bachelor-Master's Program in Biomedical Engineering

 Biomedical Engineering offers an accelerated Bachelor's / Master's (ABM) option for high-achieving undergraduate students pursuing a BS degree in Biomedical Engineering at UAB.
-A successful graduate of ABM will earn both a bachelor’s degree and a master’s degree in BME from the University of Alabama at Birmingham in an accelerated time-frame compared to the independent completion of the two degrees.
+A successful graduate of ABM will earn both a bachelor’s degree and a master’s degree in BME from the University of Alabama at Birmingham in an accelerated time-frame compared to completing the two degrees independently.

 Additional Academic Policies